imnas/idrive/README.md

 > Note: The `dev` script requires the `concurrently` npm module, so please install the dependencies before attempting to use it.

-- `./autocommit.sh` - Runs the bash script for pushing to the repository.

 - `npm run prep` - Installs dependencies for both the front-end and back-end.

 - `npm run client` - Runs the React server.